maxlinc/polytrix/README.md

 ### Reports and documentation

-Polytrix can generate reports and documentation after running the tests.
+You can use any RSpec formatter with Polytrix, since Polytrix is based on RSpec.

+There are also some Polytrix specific documentation and report generators.
 You can generate:
 - Scenario-level reports: Documentation or reports for a single scenario
 - Global reports: Documentation or reports summarizing all tested scenarios